 - Storage for belongings and bicycles

 The 2009 report by the Housing our Ageing Population Panel for Innovation contains case studies with details of design features and provide some information about how the schemes are integrated with the wider community.

 View the HAPPI report to find out recommendations made by the authors to design housing for older people.

 In 2012, the All Party Parliamentary Group (APPG) on Housing and Care for Older People held an inquiry to consider progress towards the adoption of the recommendations and the design criteria set out in HAPPI.
 Their report discovered what more could be done to scale up the provision of new forms of housing to accommodate the demand of an ageing UK population.
 To emphasise the focus on delivery, the APPG has called this report, Housing our Ageing Population: Plan for Implementation - HAPPI.

 In 2015, a new APPG Housing and Care for Older People Inquiry - 'Making Retirement Living A Positive Choice' - appointed an expert panel and held 4 inquiry sessions with industry leaders to ascertain best and innovative practice, exploring different service options and advocating for improvement in standards and practice in the management of retirement properties.
 View HAPPI3 to find out more about the terms of reference.

 In June 2016, the APPG launched its resultant findings in 'Housing our Ageing Population: Positive Ideas' (or HAPPI 3).
-Click on HAPPI3 report to find out recommendations for providing greater choice and control in housing for older people and ways in which Government policy and actions by house builders and other stakeholders can make a difference.
+The report contains recommendations for providing greater choice and control in housing for older people and ways in which Government policy and actions by house builders and other stakeholders can make a difference.